 This format allows potential employers to quickly see your employment history and any relevant skills or experience you have gained in past warehouse associate or assistant roles.

-Whereas, a functional resume, on the other hand, focuses on skills and achievements rather than work experience.
+Whereas, a functional resume focuses on skills and achievements rather than work experience.
 This type of resume may be less effective for a warehouse assistant, as it may not demonstrate your relevant experience in the field.